-The goal is to utilize efficiently our lungs capacity and allow good oxygen absorption into the blood stream.
+The goal is to utilize efficiently the lungs capacity and allow good oxygen absorption form the lungs, into the blood-stream.

 At the top part of the lungs, there is high concentration of the exchange bubbles.
 The high concentration of exchange bubbles, allows relatively quick absorption of oxygen.
-As we go lower down the lungs, the density of the exchange bubbles is reduced and the absorption of oxygen is relatively slower.
+Going lower down the lungs, the density of the exchange bubbles is reduced and the absorption of oxygen is relatively slower.

-It is wise to distribute the absorption of oxygen in all of the lungs and by that we can avoid overloading one area.
-We also want to keep as many exchange bubbles active, so that they don’t lose functionality.
+It is wise to distribute the absorption of oxygen over a larger area of the lungs and by that avoid overloading one area.
+Another goal is to keep as many exchange bubbles active, so that they don’t lose functionality.

-When we use the diaphragm muscle to inflate and deflate our lungs, we make sure that air gets all they way to the bottom of the lungs.
-This ensures better distribution of absorption and reduces overload.
-Diaphragm breathing is also called Belly-Breathing, Abdomen-Breathing or Stomach-Breathing.
+When the diaphragm muscle is engaged in inflating / deflating the lungs, air gets all the way to the bottom of the lungs.
+This ensures better air distribution, which leads to better absorption and reduces overload.